ladiesofcode/GitIntro/README.md

 ## Create a PR

 Create a PR (pull-request) or MR (merge request).
-Follow the instructions on [creating a merge request](https://docs.gitlab.com/ee/user/project/merge_requests/index.html)
+Follow the instructions on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)

 ## Merge

-Once your merge request has been approved, merge your changes.
+Once your merge request has been approved, [merge your changes](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request).

-## Delete Your Branch

-Make sure to clean up as you go along and delete any old branches which have been merged!

 ## Add Your Name Here
 * Fiona Heath